vestrel00/contacts-android/docs/dev-notes.md

 Similar to deleting RawContacts, deleting a Groups row may not immediately delete the Groups row.
 In this case, it is marked as deleted.

-> A Group is marked for deletion as specified by `GroupsColumns.DELETED`.
+> ℹ️ A Group is marked for deletion as specified by `GroupsColumns.DELETED`.

 Typically, deleting Groups immediately removes the row from the Groups table.
 However, Groups row remains and is simply marked for deletion UNTIL the sync adapters syncs the changes.